Famous Food in Portland To Eat on Vacation

 In 2009, she started the food cart Nong’s Khao Man Gai.
 It quickly became Portland’s favorite food cart and was named “Best Food Cart” in 2012.
 In 2018, she opened her first restaurant with the same name and was a James Beard Foundation Award Semifinalist.

-All along, she focused on one dish, Khao Man Gai, which means chicken and rice.
+Of all of Thailand’s most popular dishes, Nong focused on just one: Khao Man Gai, which means chicken and rice.

 Sounds simple, right?
 You can make chicken and rice at home—but it will not be like Nong’s served with her special sauce and soup.
 The sauce is what makes Nong’s signature dish one of the must-eats in Portland.
 It is so popular, Nong now sells the sauce by the bottle.